MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 ---

-## Associate user assigned managed identities for existing servers
+## Associate user assigned managed identities to existing servers

 This article assumes you created the user assigned managed identities that you want to associate to an existing instance of Azure Database for PostgreSQL flexible server.